Best Zepbound Providers That Accept Insurance in 2026

 - Handle the appeal if denied for fixable reasons

-- Route you cleanly to cash-pay if coverage truly isn't there
+- Route you cleanly to cash-pay if true coverage is not there

 How Zepbound prior authorization actually works

 Prior authorization is insurance paperwork that proves Zepbound is medically necessary for you.
-It's common for commercial plans that cover Zepbound.
-Decisions typically come back in 1–7 business days when documentation is complete.
+Decisions usually come back in days to weeks, with PA review often running 2 to 9 days when documentation is complete.

 What a Zepbound PA submission needs

-- Weight history — usually 6 months of documented weight
+- Weight history — usually the last 6 months

 - Prior weight-loss attempts — diet, exercise programs, and sometimes medication trials

-- Letter of medical necessity (often) — a narrative explaining why Zepbound is clinically appropriate
+- Letter of medical necessity — a narrative from your provider explaining why Zepbound is clinically appropriate

-Some plans also require step therapy — documentation that you tried Wegovy, metformin, or another medication first without adequate result or tolerance.
+- Some plans also require step therapy — documentation that you tried Wegovy, metformin, or another medication first

 | Step | Typical time |